 Some parts of Roman Germany, and in particular Cologne, retain many Romanesque churches.
 The region was almost totally Roman Catholic and for many centuries it was ruled by the Archbishops-Electors of Cologne, Trier and Mainz (see a page on their palaces).
 In 1815 at the Congress of Vienna, the Electorates of Cologne and Trier were assigned to the Kingdom of Prussia.
 The Kings of Prussia, later on the Emperors of Germany, felt that the Gothic style was more representative of the spirit of the nation and their governments favoured Gothic additions/modifications to Romanesque churches.

 Limburg an der Lahn - Entrance to the Bishop's Palace with the Cathedral in the background

 The destructions brought about by WWII in Germany were immense.
-Many of the monuments shown in this section were rebuilt "as they were" after the war, although very often only their façades.
+Many of the monuments shown in this section were rebuilt "as they were" after the war.
 Limburg an der Lahn, a small town in the hills east of Koblenz, was not bombed and therefore retains most of its original medieval buildings.